ncsa/hydro_documentation/docs/source/user-guide/running-jobs.rst

 If you're running an application that takes more than, say, 4 CPU cores or runs longer than 30 minutes, set it up to run on a compute node.
 If you run applications on the login nodes wider or longer than that, they may be killed.
 You *might* get a warning first.
-If you ever have questions if something is an appropriate use of the login nodes, please submit a support request (:ref:`help`).
+If you ever have questions if something is an appropriate use of the login nodes, please :ref:`submit a support request <help>`.

 An interactive job provides a way to get interactive access to a compute node via a job.
 See the :ref:`srun` section for information on how to run an interactive job on the compute nodes.